back

 Before initiating a feedback session with your employee, take time to prepare: this ensures a more productive and meaningful conversation that addresses the key issues.

 • Gather relevant data and observations to support your feedback.
 This could include performance metrics, project outcomes, or notes from previous meetings.
 Having specific examples can help your employee understand the context and impact of their actions.
-Remember that effective feedback is specific, timely, meaningful, and candid.
+Effective feedback is specific, timely, meaningful, and candid.

 • Consider the employee’s perspective and how they may feel about the feedback.